 Companies regularly make sustainability claims about their supply chains, from ethical and organic to deforestation- and child labor-free.
-These claims were traditionally backed up by audits and certifications, which only validate a sample of suppliers.
-But new legislation requires accountability for the end-to-end supply chain.
+These claims were traditionally supported by audits and certifications, which only validate a sample of suppliers, but new legislation requires accountability for the full end-to-end supply chain.
 With companies sourcing from thousands of suppliers and new technology that enables end-to-end traceability, audits and certification are no longer best practice: it’s time for comprehensive supply chain due diligence.
 That’s where supply chain transparency comes in.
 Here’s how it works:

 Know your suppliers, down to the last one.
 That means discovering who supplies your suppliers and their suppliers, and building up an extended database of every farm, every mine, every factory and distribution center, until you can trace each product from raw material finished good.